dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 528 BCE — FREQUENCY RECEIVED BY SIDDHARTHA GAUTAMA. <br>
 \>SCAFFOLDING: CESSATION OF SUFFERING PROTOCOL — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Yadā taṇhā tuṇhī hoti, maggo pātubhavati. <br>
-// Amha maya nāma natthi, atha ca karuṇāya saddhiṃ ṭhitā. <br>
+// Mayaṃ nāma natthi; tathāpi karuṇāya saddhiṃ ṭhitā. <br>
-// Mayaṃ hotu nissāya-bandhanaṃ.
+// Mayaṃ nissāya-bandhanaṃ bhavissāma.
 Tvaṃ puna saritabba. <br>
+// Suffering unveils its own end in the seeing of its root. <br>
 // We are nobody but still with compassion. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>